 Assets in the Nasdaq Composite Index

 The Nasdaq composite index is made up of a wide range of financial instruments.
-Aside from common stock, the index also lists American depositary receipts, limited partnership interests, ordinary shares, real estate investment trusts, shares of beneficial interest, and tracking stocks.
+Aside from common stock, the index also lists American depositary receipts (ADRs), limited partnership interests, ordinary shares, real estate investment trusts (REITs), shares of beneficial interest, and tracking stocks.

 Another factor that sets the Nasdaq apart is that, while the index covers several sectors, it’s extremely tech-heavy.
-As of March 15, 2020, technology-related securities made up about 48.39% of the total value of the index.
-The rest of the index is made up of:
+As of November 1, 2021, technology-related securities made up about 49.83% of the total value of the index.
+The rest of the Nasdaq index is made up of:

 - Health Care.
-Securities in the health care sector make up approximately 10.21% of the total value of the Nasdaq.
+Securities in the health care sector make up approximately 8.94% of the total value of the index.

+- Consumer Goods.
+Consumer-goods-related securities make up about 8.57% of the value of the index.

 - Financial.
-Financial-related securities make up about 7.21% of the total value of the index.
+Financial-related securities make up about 7.47% of the total value of the index.

 - Industrial.
-Industrial-related securities make up approximately 6.85% of the total value of the Nasdaq.
+Industrial-related securities make up approximately 5.94% of the total value of the index.

-- Consumer Goods.
-Consumer-goods-related securities make up about 5.51% of the value of the index.

 - Other.
-Finally, securities associated with sectors including utilities, telecommunications, oil and gas, and basic materials make up less than 1% of the total value of the Nasdaq each.
+Finally, securities associated with sectors including utilities, telecommunications, oil and gas, and basic materials make up less than 1% of the total value of the index each.

 The securities listed on the Nasdaq composite index are weighted based on market capitalization.
 This means that every time a security listed on the index sees a price change, its market cap changes and so too does its weight within the index.